Whether you are just starting, or you have been doing podcasting for many years, you need some of the best podcast headphones.

 Podcasting Headphones for Beginners

 If you are just starting out in podcasting, consider getting the MDR-7506 headphone from Sony.
-Having been made almost completely of plastic, these headphones are super lightweight and thus won’t weigh you down when using for long hours.
+Having been made almost completely of plastic, these headphones are super lightweight and thus won’t weigh you down when used for long hours.

 The package features a downy carrying case, which can offer some levels of protection if you decide to carry them in a bag.